maxkulicke/HW5/README.md

 - tried to focus on little things that would help with an actual calendar (it should visually update without needing refresh, should change states on the hour, etc)

 observations/comments:
 in my effort to make a more interactive, robust, and usable day planner than the assignment specified, while trying to execute while observing a few self imposed goals/guidelines/restrictions, i feel like i learned a lot.
 While the short and discrete function method is really appealing, and very intuitive to me, i think i approached a certain limit in my ability to trace all the paths properly within a single file. particularly when certain higher order functions have a sort of lightning bolt pathway, where one call to a higher order function results in maybe 3 lower level calls, which each result in 4 more even lower level calls, it was wasy for me to lose track of what one function revision would do to all the calls it sees.
 I had issues with this particularly regarding storage and loading, and visual displays.
+In general, I encountered a lot of unforeseen consequences whenever I went to address one little thing.
+Too much interconnectivity?

 I used a data/variable structure for this assignment that also seems to have pros and cons. my basic idea was:
   - have a local array (day[]) of objects (hour) that can be acted and changed in multiple ways